Arturia Microbrute review

 Obviously, only having a single oscillator in theory limits how “massive” you can make the sound, since you aren’t combining multiple different detuned oscillators to create one fat, large sound.
 None of this is to say that the MicroBrute doesn’t pack a punch; to the contrary, actually.
 The MicroBrute features some very impressive tech under the hood, such as a robust ability to edit the nature of the sounds coming from the oscillator itself.

-Below, please take a moment to review some of the best-selling synthesizers currently available for sale on Amazon, and see how well they compare to what the MicroBrute offers:
+Below, please take a moment to review some of the best-selling synthesizers currently available for sale online, and see how well they compare to what the MicroBrute offers:

 What the MicroBrute Offers